 Caffeine sensitivity refers to the amount of caffeine that will cause an effect in someone.
 Caffeine sensitivity is mostly related to daily caffeine intake, but the smaller the person, the less caffeine is needed to produce side effects.
 Kids are more sensitive to caffeine than adults.

 People who regularly drink beverages containing caffeine soon become less sensitive to it.
 This means they need more caffeine to achieve the same effects as someone who drinks less caffeine.
 So, the more caffeine you get, the more caffeine you’ll need to feel the same effects.
 The effects of caffeine last up to 6 hours.

 What Foods and Drinks Have Caffeine?

 Caffeine is naturally produced in the leaves and seeds of many plants.
 It's also made artificially and added to some foods.
 Kids get most of their caffeine from sodas, but it's also found in energy drinks, coffee, tea, chocolate, coffee ice cream, and some pain relievers and other over-the-counter medicines.

 Sources: U.S. Food and Drug Administration and the National Soft Drink Association

 How Can We Cut Back On Caffeine?

 Can you keep kids caffeine-free?
 Absolutely!
-The best way to cut caffeine (and added sugar) is to eliminate soda.
-Instead, offer water, milk, or flavored seltzer; you also can serve 100% fruit juice in small amounts.
+The best way to cut caffeine (and added sugar) is to eliminate soda, iced tea, energy drinks, and coffee drinks.
+Instead, offer water, milk, or flavored seltzer.
 You can still allow the occasional soda or tea — just make it decaffeinated.
 Watch for hidden caffeine by checking the ingredient list on foods and beverages.